sireum/v3/readme.md

     * Add `SBT` in `Before launch:` then select either `products` (for apps) or `test:products` (for tests) and check `Run in current module...`

+    * Add `SIREUM_HOME` environment variable and set it to the absolute path of the directory containing this file.

 Alternative IDE